fmExcense/compositeurdigital.github.io/en/quiz.md

 The quiz folder contains:

-- Optional `_background` image file to customize the quiz appearance
+- Optional `_background` image file to customize the quiz
-- Optional documents linked in the quiz
+- Optional documents required for the quiz
-- A `_meta` containing all images used in the different pages
+- A `_meta` folder containing all images required for the quiz
-- The configuration file: `_questions.xml`
+- a configuration file: `_questions.xml`

-The configuration file describes the quiz itself, page by page.
-It is formatted in XML: edit it with Notepad or another text editor.
+The configuration file specifies the quiz page by page.
+It is formatted in XML and can be edited using Notepad or another text editing application.

 ### Configuration file structure

-The Quiz file consists of two parts:  `sections` and `pages`.
+The Quiz file contains two parts:  `sections` and `pages`.
-Organisation générale du fichier :
+Generic file structure:
 ```xml
 <quizz>
     <sections>